Our one-day PECR and ePrivacy day explains the privacy and electronic communications regulations in a fun and effective manner

-The PECR (Privacy and Electronic Communications Regulation) compliments the GDPR and places stringent rules on websites, mobile networks, public Wi-Fi and ALL marketing activities – find out more on our PECR training course
+The PECR ( Privacy and Electronic Communications Regulations ) and the pending ePrivacy regaultions compliment the General Data Protection Regulations ( GDPR ).
+They place stringent rules on websites, mobile networks, public Wi-Fi and ALL electronic marketing activities.

 Sitting alongside the GDPR and data protection legislation are the lesser known, but potentially more important, Privacy and Electronic Communications Regulations (PECR).
 These regulations place strict rules on all organisations that: